sambett/female-farmers-health-analysis/INSTRUCTIONS.md

 ### Building and Running the Frontend

 1. **Build the application** (creates production files):
-   - Double-click on `build.bat` in the project folder
+   - Run `frontend/npm run build`
-   - The build process will create optimized files in the `dist` directory
+   - The build process will create optimized files in the `frontend/dist` directory

 2. **Run the development server** (for development):
-   - Double-click on `dev.bat` in the project folder
+   - Run `run_frontend.bat`
    - The server will start at http://localhost:5173
    - Any changes you make to the code will be automatically reflected

 ### Running the Backend (Required for Risk Prediction)

-1. Navigate to the `backend` folder
-2. Double-click on `setup_and_run.bat`
+1. Run `run_backend.bat`
-3. The backend server will start at http://localhost:8000
+2. The backend server will start at http://localhost:8000

 ### Running Everything at Once

-- Double-click on `run_all.bat` to start both frontend and backend servers
+- Run `run_app.bat` to start both frontend and backend servers

 ## Troubleshooting